thoth-station/meteor-operator/README.md

 `cat hack/cnbi-*.yaml | kubectl apply -f -`

 `make install` will deploy all our CRD, and `make run` to run the controller locally but connected to the cluster.

-## Known issues

-- Webhooks are currently disabled due to certificate issues